turris-cz/user-docs/docs/basics/sentinel/dynfw.md

 ---
 # Dynamic Firewall

-The dynamic firewall (A.K.A.
-DynFW) is Turris IDS and IPS system – the tool for detecting network attackers and preventing them from attacking your device.
-It is a part of Turris [data collection](../collect.md).
+The dynamic firewall (DynFW) is Turris attack prevention system.
+Based on the data provided by the threat detection subsystem it is able to identify potential attackers and update the firewall rules so that they are unable to harm you device.
+DynFW is a part of [Turris Sentinel](intro.md).

 The system consists of two counterparts: the server side and the client application.